How to Scale OpenAI Codex from Solo Developer to Team Workflow Without Breaking Everything

 Everyone says mental models are "wisdom for thinking."
 Actually, in the AI era they are handles you hand to the model so the output gets a spine.
 The value is not memorizing 201 names.
 The value is choosing the right lens before you ask AI to act.

 If you already prompt with named lenses, skip ahead to §5 for the pattern.
-If you are still asking AI in plain language and getting mush, read on.
+If you are still asking AI in plain language and getting mush, our AI learning resources directory offers 600+ free resources to build your foundation, and the guide below gives you the mental model toolkit.

 I used to make decisions with one tool: a pros-and-cons list.